stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 - Before we meet to discuss a reading as a class, each of you should carefully read and critically engage the text on your own---interrogating, analyzing, and questioning the arguments, ideas, and assumptions you discover there.

-- As you read, I ask that you [**annotate**](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. [<i class="fas fa-exclamation-circle"></i>]() <span class="highlight">***Note***: this requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.
+- As you read, I ask that you [annotate](/resources/open-handbook/chapter-1/) the text---that is, mark up the text by adding meaningful symbols, marginal notes, and questions on the document itself. <span class="highlight">***Note***: this requires that you print out the text before you begin reading it.</span> Bring this annotated copy of the reading with you to class to help you engage in the group discussion and analysis.

-- After annotating the text, take [**critical notes**](/resources/open-handbook/chapter-2/) on the text in a separate document.
+- After making your annotations, take [critical notes](/resources/open-handbook/chapter-2/) on the text in a separate document.
 These notes will be valuable to you later, when you write your essays.

 - After annotating and taking notes, contribute to [Hive](/resources/hive)---our open-source repository of notes, ideas, and questions about our course readings.